 Petitions must be filed no later than 60 days from the date of publication of this notice.
 Petitions and motions for leave to file new or amended contentions that are filed after the deadline will not be entertained absent a determination by the presiding officer that the filing demonstrates good cause by satisfying the three factors in 10 CFR 2.309(c)(1)(i) through (iii).
-The petition must be filed in accordance with the filing instructions in the "Electronic Submissions (E-Filing)" section of this final determination is that the amendment request involves no significant hazards consideration, the Commission may issue the amendment and make it immediately effective, notwithstanding the request for a hearing.
-Any hearing would take place after issuance of the amendment.
-If the final determination is that the amendment request involves a significant hazards consideration, then any hearing held would take place before the issuance of the amendment unless the Commission finds an imminent danger to the health or safety of the public, in which case it will issue an appropriate order or rule under 10 CFR part 2.
+The petition must be filed in accordance with the filing instructions in the "Electronic Submissions (E-Filing)" section of this document.

 If a hearing is requested, and the Commission has not made a final determination on the issue of no significant hazards consideration, the Commission will make a final determination on the issue of no significant hazards consideration.
 The final determination will serve to establish when the hearing is held.
-If the
+If the final determination is that the amendment request involves no significant hazards consideration, the